Table of contents

 To help you stay on top of the latest, here’s a guide to minimum wage requirements in the Mount Rushmore State.

 What is the minimum wage in South Dakota?

-The minimum wage in South Dakota increases to $10.80 on January 1, 2023, up from $9.95 per hour the previous year.
-This is $3.55 more than the federal minimum wage.
+The minimum wage in South Dakota increases to $11.20 per hour on January 1, 2024, up from $10.80 per hour the previous year.
+This is $3.95 more than the federal minimum wage.
 The minimum wage applies to most South Dakota employees, but there are some exemptions, including:

-- Tipped employees: Employers can take a “tip credit” of up to 50 percent of the state minimum wage, meaning they must pay tipped employees a minimum of $5.40 per hour.
+- Tipped employees: Employers can take a “tip credit” of up to 50% of the state minimum wage, meaning they must pay tipped employees a minimum of $5.60 per hour.
 However, if tipped employees don’t make enough in tips to earn at least the state minimum wage, employers must make up the difference.

 - Minors: For employees under the age of 20, South Dakota allows a training minimum wage of $4.25 per hour for their first 90 days of employment.

-- Full-time and vocational students who work part-time can be paid 85 percent of the minimum wage for up to 20 hours of work per week at certain employers (such as work-study programs at universities).
+- Full-time and vocational students who work part-time can be paid 85% of the minimum wage for up to 20 hours of work per week at certain employers (such as work-study programs at universities).

 - Employees considered exempt under the Fair Labor Standards Act (FLSA).

 Keep in mind that some counties, cities, and towns may have their own minimum wage laws.
 Be sure to check what local wage laws may apply to you.

 Minimum wage in South Dakota